-- 1. First we will search for articles about cognitive behavioural therapy - 2.
-Then we will search for articles about self esteem - 3.
-Then we will search for articles about eating disorders - 4.
-Finally, we will combine these 3 sets of results using the AND button.
-This will leave us with one set of articles that contain all your topics together parts of your search.
-Use the navigation buttons Next>, <Previous and click the Search tab to get to the main search page again.
+- 1. First we will search for articles about traditional birth attendants - 2.
+Then we will search for articles about maternal mortality - 3.
+Finally, we will combine these 2 sets of results using the AND button.
+This will leave us with one set of articles that contain both your topics together